 Twelve in a box…and I generally use them up long before the “best if used by” date.

 So that is pretty much the deal…your k-cups will not expire when the “best by…” date is reached.
-But their freshness depends on a few things.
+But their propensity to avoid becoming stale depends on a few things.
 Where you store your k-cup collection, relative temperature surrounding them, and the brand as well.
 Some brands may hold up better than others.

 How to Store Your K-Cup Pods